codahale/lockstitch/design.md

 2. HMAC-SHA-256 is indistinguishable from a random oracle.
 3. AES-128-CTR is PRF-secure.
 4. At least one of the inputs to the state is a nonce (i.e., not used for multiple messages).

+If none of the inputs is a nonce, this construction is still DAE secure.

 ## Complex Protocols